hibozzy18/argo/README.md

 ## Analysis

-* We can forcus our imlementation on this:
+* We can imlementat it using the following:
      * We can use architecture family to see which one uses most energy
      * We can use partitions to see which one uses most of the energy